 AREVA Med Creates New Research Opportunities for Targeted Alpha Therapy (TAT)

-A high potential for TAT was established long ago, but scarcity of isotopes was an obstacle to progress.
+A high potential for TAT was established years ago, but scarcity of isotopes was an obstacle to progress.

 Though the effectiveness of 212Pb had been demonstrated, the development of TAT treatments using this isotope encountered setbacks early on due to its scarcity and the technical difficulties of producing high-purity 212Pb.